Louise Schack Elholm

-Louise Schack Elholm (born 26 October 1977 in Slagelse) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Louise Schack Elholm (born 26 October 1977) is a Danish politician who serves as a member of the Folketing for the Venstre political party.
 She was elected into parliament at the 2007 Danish general election.
-She is currently serving as minister of ecclesiastical affairs since 2022.
+She also served as minister of ecclesiastical affairs between 2022 and 2023.

 Political career

 Elholm was first elected into the Folketing in the 2007 general election.
 She was reelected in 2011 with 5,379 votes cast for her.
 In the 2015 election she was elected with 3,185 votes and in 2019 with 4,229 votes.

-On 15 December 2022, she was appointed minister of ecclesiastical affairs in Mette Frederiksen's second cabinet.
+From 15 December 2022 to 23 November 2023, Elholm was appointed minister of ecclesiastical affairs in Mette Frederiksen's second cabinet.

+Personal life

+Elholm is married to fellow Venstre politician Torsten Schack Pedersen.
+The couple has two children.